correlllab/nn4mc_cpp/docs/source/tutorials.rst

   }

 In the loop function, after we collect our input, we call `fwdNN(input)`, which is the function that will output a pointer.
 This pointer will contain the output data from the neural network.
 You can access this output as a regular array, for example, output[0] indicates the first element in the output layer and so forth.
+In the following example, we have a neural network whose input layer is is of size `(None, 10, 1)` and output size `(3)`.

 ::